sagarjha/multi-run/misc.md

 Notice that the action has no effect on players 2 and 4 because they can't move down.

-Similarly, the sequence of steps "RDDLLU" from here wiill ensure that all players reach the goal simultaneously.
+Similarly, the sequence of steps "RDDLLU" from here will ensure that all players reach the goal simultaneously.

 ![]({{ site.baseurl }}/docs/sync_esc_9.png?raw=true)
 *solved*